fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 # Reconciliation and upgrades

-Now that you know the in's and out's of configuring a release, we are going to have a better look at how the Helm operator performs the actual Helm release.
+Now that you know the in's and out's of configuring a release, we are going to have a better look at how the Helm Operator performs the actual Helm release.

 ## Reconciliation